History of San Diego State University: Postwar changes and expansion

-In 1952 President Hepner retired, and was replaced by Malcolm A. Love, who previously served as president of the University of Nevada (since 1950).
+In 1952 President Hepner retired, and was replaced by Malcolm Love, who previously served as president of the University of Nevada (since 1950).
 At this point, the college had more than 4,800 students, 222 faculty members, offered 27 majors, had a budget of $2.01 million and contributed more than $14 million to the local San Diego economy.

 By the end of the 1950s, the student population was over 10,000, placing it as the fourth largest California state institution and larger than 96% of the U.S.’s colleges and universities at the time.
 In 1957, entering freshmen scores on examinations were ranked in the top 10% of all universities in the U.S. In the following years, the college's scores also surpassed most of the other California state colleges.
 In 1957 the college became the first to use an identification number for each student, which was necessary to simplify handling of records, grades, and other tasks of the large number of students.
 To keep up with student expansion, the square footage of the buildings and classrooms was increased from 255,434 to 1,243,737.

 In 1959, the school began offering classes at Central Union High School in El Centro as part of its Imperial Valley branch.
 The campus remained focused on teacher training until the mid-1970s.
 In 1960, the school became the first California state college to have an educational radio station, KPBS-FM.

 Before World War II, less than 25% of the faculty had doctorates, and in an attempt to reach university status for the school, the 1956 Statement of General Policy on Employment of Faculty stipulated that incoming faculty had to have their doctorates (or soon receive one) in order to be hired.
 By the end of the 1950s, 56% of permanent faculty had doctorates.
 By the beginning of 1965 this had increased to 68%.

 During the Red Scare, psychology professor Harry C. Steinmetz was accused of being a Communist.
 San Diego representatives persuaded the California legislature along with Governor Earl Warren to attempt to remove him from his teaching position.
 After the State Board of Education was unable to get an answer from Steinmetz about whether or not he was a Communist, he was dismissed on February 5, 1954.
 He attempted to be reinstated but never was even after the legislation that had been developed during the Red Scare was later deemed unconstitutional.